Check out how easy it is to build this DIY Coat Rack with Shelf–and faux shiplap!

 RELATED: Here’s how to cut down your plywood sheets!

-Now, this part is totally optional, BUT I added a faux slat or faux shiplap detail on my back panel to give it a little more visual interest.
+Now, this part is totally optional, BUT I added a “faux slat” or “faux shiplap” detail on my back panel to give it a little more visual interest.

 I used my table saw for this, but you could also use a circular saw and a straight edge as well.

 First, I set my blade height to about ¼″ and took my panel width and divided by 5 (in my case, it was 16″ / 5 = 3.2″) to give me my faux slat widths.
-I set my rip fence to APPROX 3.2″ (your measuring tape will not have a 3.2 haha…so just get it close).

 Then, I ran my piece through on each side to give me two “fake slats.”
 (See above.)
-I used a similar method to cut the sides on this faux slat toy box.

 I adjusted it over another 3.2″ and did the same to give me five total “slats.”